 (D) Notifications, reports.

-(1) Any release to the environment, except as provided in paragraph (D)(2) of this rule, must be reported to the director within twenty-four hours after detection.
+(1) Any release to the environment, except as provided in paragraph (D)(2) of this rule, shall be reported to the director within twenty-four hours after detection.
 If the release has been reported pursuant to 40 CFR Part 302, that report will satisfy this requirement.

-(a) Less than or equal to a quantity of one pound; and
+(a) Less than or equal to a quantity of one pound .

-(3) Within thirty days after detection of a release to the environment, a report containing the following information must be submitted to the director:
+(3) Within thirty days after detection of a release to the environment, a report that contains all of the following information shall be submitted to the director:

 (c) Results of any monitoring or sampling conducted in connection with the release, (if available).
-If sampling or monitoring data relating to the release are not available within thirty days, these data must be submitted to the director as soon as they become available;
+If sampling or monitoring data relating to the release are not available within thirty days, these data shall be submitted to the director as soon as they become available .

-(d) Proximity to downgradient drinking water, surface water, and population areas; and
+(d) Proximity to downgradient drinking water, surface water, and population areas .